Ockenfuss/inlog/README.md

 # Inlog

-Parse config files and keep track of your results by creating logfiles!
+Inlog is your solution to managing and tracking results from your Python programs.
+It simplifies the process of logging parameters and results, making your work more reproducible and organized.

 ## Motivation
 Imagine, you have a python program with some parameters.
 You make a few experiments with it, producing some results.
-Usually, people write the parameters in the filename:
+Traditionally, people write the parameters in the filename:
 ```txt
 Result1_day2_3deg_4km.txt
 ```